PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 shared-index opportunity whose current mutation and cleanup evidence can be fully characterized.
 Continue with commits and pushes only; do not create, reopen, or update a pull request.

+## Core dynamic-Reshape result characterization

+The next selected raw boundary is `_resolve_dynamic_reshape_shapes(model_ir)` inside core cleanup.
+It has a fixed one-key result, no cleanup or layout-state side effect, and is positioned between `_core_cleanup_conv_activation_stats` and `_core_cleanup_squeeze_reshape_identity_stats`.

+The characterization fixture freezes a positive resolution of `[-1, 2]` to `[2, 2]`, including the operator option, shape constant, output shape, and output signature.
+A strict expected failure requires observation-only assignment to `_core_cleanup_dynamic_reshape_stats` with the same sole `model_ir` argument.
+Do not add a consumer, guard, graph index, cleanup, or pass, and do not change the surrounding core-cleanup order.

+Characterization validation completed sequentially under `uv`: the dedicated contract is `2 passed, 1 xfailed in 0.54s`, and targeted Ruff, bytecode compilation, and whitespace checks pass.
+The sole expected failure is the unimplemented assignment.
+Commit and push this characterization before changing production code; do not create or update a pull request.